wilsonparson/wilsonparson.com/src/wiki/books/code-complete.md

 > &mdash;Plauger 1993

 I think the quote above also applies to being dogmatic about how exactly your code should be written.
 Try to see the forest through the trees.

+## 6.1 Class Foundations: Abstract Data Types (ADTs)

+**Abstract Data Type** - a collection of data and operations that work on that data.

+Abstract data types help you "tap into the power of being able to work in the problem domain rather than at the low-level implementation domain" (p.
+126).